AdityaDutt/SpeechEmotionRecognitionPapers/README.md

 # SpeechEmotionRecognitionPapers
-<b> This repository contains a collection of papers related to Emotion Recognition.
-A report of all audio datasets is present [here](https://github.com/AdityaDutt/SpeechEmotionRecognitionPapers/blob/main/IndividualStudy_Spring2021_Audio_datasets.pdf). </b> <br>
+This repository contains a collection of papers related to Emotion Recognition.
+A report of all audio datasets is present [here](https://github.com/AdityaDutt/SpeechEmotionRecognitionPapers/blob/main/IndividualStudy_Spring2021_Audio_datasets.pdf). <br>

 <hr>

-Speech Emotion Recognition has a varierty of applications (SER).
-It can be used in gaming to improve players’ experience.
-It can monitor people’s emotional state to identify suspicious behavior at public places like airports.
-It can help stop criminals and potential terrorists pre-emptively.
-It can be used to better help patients with psychological disorders and psychiatric counselling.
-It can be used to better help patients with psychological disorders and psychiatric counselling.
-Another application is in gaming.
+I gathered these resources for my PhD literature review.
+In this curated list of paper, I have focused on speech emotion recognition, multi-modal emotion recognition (text + face + speech), and ethics in emotion recogntion.
+I am starting the literature review based on these papers.
+But I will keep expanding the list as I will find other good papers.
+Feel free to contact me if I have missed some papers.
+All the papers are divided into different sections.
+In each section, papersare arranged in a chronological order.

 My personal interests SER include natural speech generation conditoned on emotion.
 The state-of-the-art text-to-speech (TTS) deep learning models like tacotron and wavenet generate natural speech by conditioning speech on spectrograms/mel-spectrograms of a particular voice.
 Similarly, they can be conditioned on spectrograms of a particular emotion to synthesize a more lifelike voice.
 I am also interested in using emotion detection in speech recognition.
 It can help virtual assistant to understand users better when the meaning of their words is ambiguous.
-Lastly, it is useful in detecting suspicious behavior at public places.
+Lastly, it is useful in monitoring people’s emotional state to identify suspicious behavior at public places like airports.

+There are few other applications of Speech Emotion Recognition.
+It is being used in gaming to improve players’ experience.
+Gaimg companies are substantially investing in Emotion AI using eye tracking, facial coding, and voice analysis to recognize and interpret human emotions.
+It can be used to better help patients with psychological disorders and psychiatric counselling.

+Annette Zimmermann, the renowned Gartner analyst, stated - “By 2022, your personal device will know more about your emotional state than your own family.”
+Emotion AI is rapidly advancing.
+According to Gartner, ten percent of personal devices worldwide will possess Emotion AI features on-device or via cloud services by 2022.

 <hr>